 The true readmission rate across these two patients is 0.40 (0.40 = 2 readmissions / 5 index events).
 Using only California data, the readmission rate is 0.20 (0.20 = 1 readmission / 5 index events).
-Using California and Florida data combined, the readmission rate is 0.17 (0.17 = 1 readmission / 6 index events); there are 6 index events because the readmission for patient B in Florida gets counted as an index event because it cannot be tied to the hospitalization in California).
+Using California and Florida data combined, the readmission rate is 0.17 (0.17 = 1 readmission / 6 index events; there are 6 index events because the readmission for patient B in Florida gets counted as an index event because it cannot be tied to the hospitalization in California).

 The 2011 Medicare Standard Analytic File (SAF) was used to examine the impact on readmission rates caused by having State-specific patient linkage numbers.
 The SAF includes patient linkage numbers that follow Medicare Fee-For-Service (FFS) patients across States; therefore, they do not have the same limitations as the HCUP data.
 Condition-specific readmission rates were calculated in two ways.
 The index event for both readmission rates was allowed to include resident and nonresident discharges, similar to the NRD.
 The index events were grouped by the AHRQ Clinical Classifications Software (CCS) category for the principal diagnosis.
 For the first set of readmission rates, the 30-day readmission for any cause was required to occur in the same State as the index event, similar to the NRD.
-For the second set of readmission rates, was limited to CCS categories with at least 100 index events.
+For the second set of readmission rates, the 30-day readmission for any cause was allowed to occur in any State.
 The comparison of readmission rates was limited to CCS categories with at least 100 index events.
 There were 247 CCS categories and the number of index events ranged from 101 to 468,709.